 The U.S. has a close and extensive relationship with Canada.
 They share the world’s longest international border, trade $1.8 billion in goods and services daily, and 380,000 people cross between the countries every day.
 This unique relationship has resulted in special immigration provisions for Canadian and U.S. citizens and permanent residents.

-Can US Permanent Residents Travel to Canada?
+Can U.S. Permanent Residents Travel to Canada?

 Yes, permanent residents can travel freely to Canada.
 No visa is required; however, the Canadian Immigration and Citizenship (CIC) does require permanent residents to have a valid U.S. green card and passport from their country of citizenship.

-Do I need a visa to go to Canada if I Have a Green Card?
+Do I Need a Visa to Go to Canada If I Have a Green Card?

-Do I need an eTA to travel to Canada?
+Do I Need an eTA to Travel to Canada?

 Some travelers are also required to have an Electronic Travel Authorization (eTA) to travel to Canada.
-If you are flying to or traveling through Canada, you will need one.
+If you are flying to or transiting through Canada, you will need one.
 If you are simply driving to Canada or traveling by boat, it is not required.